gkjpettet/MarkdownKit/README.md

 Why might you want access to the AST?
 Well, maybe you want to do something as simple as render every soft line break in a document as a hard line break.
 Perhaps you want to output the Markdown source as something other than HTML.

 `MarkdownKit` provides a class interface called `MKRenderer` which must be implemented by any custom renderer you write.
+I use the AST in a custom Markdown code editor I'm writing to colour the components of the source code.
 The built-in `MarkdownKit.MKHTMLRenderer` is an example of a renderer which implements this interface.
 Take a look at its well-documented methods to learn how to write your own renderer.

 [forums]: https://forum.xojo.com
 [cm spec]: https://spec.commonmark.org/0.29/